vippsas/vipps-developers/test-environment.md

   payments for that user.
 * You may use the same test user on multiple devices.
-* Test users are not connected to any merchant, they can be used with any merchant and sale unit in the test environment.
+* Test users are not connected to any merchant, they can be used with any merchant and sales unit in the test environment.

 If you need more than one test user, please contact your Key Account Manager (if you have one),